sebhtml/biosal/Documentation/CodingStyle.md

 # Coding style

-Symbols are prefixed with bsal_
+Symbols are prefixed with bsal_ for biosal actors.

+Thorium things have the prefix thorium_ (needs a vote).

 K & R style with 4 spaces for indentation http://en.wikipedia.org/wiki/Indent_style#K.26R_style